race-briggs/liri/README.md

 ![do-what-it-says example](/assets/screenshots/do-what-it-says.png)

 This command will have liri read the random.txt file and run the command stored inside.
 Change the command and the query to be whatever you like!
-Just be sure to separate the two with a comma and have the query in quotes.
+Just be sure to separate the two with a comma.
 Play around with it!

 ----------------------------------------------------------------------------------------------------------------------------------------